Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

 If you are still unsure what subsidy you may be eligible for, our customer care team is available to help.

-You can call us Mon - Fri between 8am and 7pm AEST (excluding Public Holidays)
+You can call us Mon - Fri between 8am and 7pm AEDT (excluding Public Holidays)

 1800 801 478